filecoin-project/specs/src/systems/filecoin_nodes/repository/ipldstore/_index.md

 The `ChainStore` is downloaded by nodes from their peers during the bootstrapping phase of {{<sref chain_sync>}} and stored by the node thereafter.
 It is updated on every new block reception, or if the node syncs to a new best chain.

-The `TreeStore` is computed through execution of all block messages in a given `ChainStore` and stored by the node thereafter.
+The `StateStore` is computed through execution of all block messages in a given `ChainStore` and stored by the node thereafter.
 It is updated with every new incoming block's processing by the {{<sref vm_interpreter>}} and referenced accordingly by new blocks produced atop it in the block {{<sref block "block header">}}'s `ParentState` field.

 TODO: